eth_unsubscribe - BNB Smart Chain

 Common Errors

-Invalid subscription ID: If the subscription ID provided is incorrect or does not exist, the method will fail to unsubscribe.
-Ensure that the subscription ID is accurate and corresponds to an active subscription.
+Invalid Subscription ID: If the provided subscription ID is incorrect or no longer valid, the method will fail.
+Ensure that the subscription ID is active and correctly referenced in your application.

 Last updated